CloudburstMC/Nukkit/README.md

 Nukkit is **under improvement** yet, we welcome contributions.

-NukkitX respect all players who need help and want developer her server with Nukkit!
+NukkitX-Team respect all players who need help and want developer her server with Nukkit!
-With that memoment, NukkitX invite all to this Discord-Group for Helping, Developing, Questions and Answers!
+With that momment, NukkitX-Team invite all to this Discord-Group for Helping, Developing, Questions and Answers!

 * __[Discord Group For Informations-Helping-Question-Answers](https://discordapp.com/invite/7y8WM4F)__